 Although it hasn’t been necessary for the Agreement to face a new negotiation due to its loss of temporal validity, unlike previous times, during all these ten years of implementation, the new Agreement hasn’t been operating fully in peace.
 Tensions, which have been really intense, haven’t been provoked by negotiation processes or by the Spanish State appealing to Court about the competences the Historical Territories are executing, but by the actions to Court of Institutions and stakeholders, as union trades or business associations, of neighbouring Autonomous Communities.
 These tensions have been finally solved with excellent results for the Economic Agreement and it can be affirmed that, after really hard times i.e, the judgement of the Spanish Supreme Court in 2004 or the previous procedures to the resolution of the Economic Agreement ruling by the European Court of Luxemburg in 2008, the Economic Agreement is nowadays at its peak of legal certainty, fitting unquestionably well not only within the legal Spanish framework but within the European Community one as well.

-Another watershed in the development of the Economic Agreement was marked by the Spanish Supreme Court’s judgement of 9th of December of 2004, which regarded, by virtue of some apparent Community case-law, some elements of the Basque regulation of the Corporate Income Tax, among which the tax rate was clearly outstanding, as state aids, rejecting its nature of tax general regulations due to the mere fact that they were different form the regulation in force in the rest of the State and were applicable only in Basque territory.
+The most outstanding watershed in the development of the Economic Agreement was marked by the Spanish Supreme Court’s judgement of 9th of December of 2004, which regarded, by virtue of some apparent Community case-law, some elements of the Basque regulation of the Corporate Income Tax, among which the tax rate was clearly outstanding, as state aids, rejecting its nature of tax general regulations due to the mere fact that they were different form the regulation in force in the rest of the State and were applicable only in Basque territory.